supimon/dotnetsigrclient/README.md

 ## ASP.net version
 #### ASP.net version: 4.7.2
-This is the same version powering the Umbraco 8.16.0 CMS used on RF Built with VS 2022
+This is the same version powering the Umbraco 8.16.0 CMS used on RF.
+Built with VS 2022

 ## Dependencies